 Copies of Paperwork

 Make sure to have copies of your travel insurance in case you need an emergency evacuation.
-I recommend World Nomads Travel Insurance.
-Their Explorer Plan covers up to 7000m in altitude for mountaineering.
 Also carry copies of your passport, visa, permits, etc.

 My favorite stores in Thamel, KTM are: